SONN Patentanwälte – IP Attorneys

 The unitary patent (more precisely: "European patent with unitary effect") is a patent with uniform effect in all EU countries participating in the unitary patent system.
 However, it is not valid in all countries of the EU.

-The following 17 EU member states will participate in the Unitary Patent System from the beginning: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Slovenia, Sweden, and Portugal.
+The following 18 EU member states participate in the Unitary Patent System: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Romania, Slovenia, Sweden, and Portugal.
 Further EU member states may follow.

 The participation of non-EU countries such as the United Kingdom, Switzerland or Turkey is not planned.
 However, in a “mixed approach”, it is possible to obtain a unitary patent and to additionally validate the patent nationally e.g., in the United Kingdom, Switzerland and Turkey.